comm310 | undergraduate

 Speech Preparationâ Researching, Organizing, and Outlining

-- Develop supporting ideas for a speech.
+- Conduct research for a speech.

 Presenting the Speechâ Language and Media

 - Describe guidelines for ethical speaking.

-- Demonstrate effective persuasion skills.
+- Demonstrate effective persuasion skills and methods.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.